 You may have purchased your AC unit with the hope that it will regulate and maintain the temperature and humidity levels in your Washington, St. Louis house at optimum levels.
 However, you may realize your living space still has uncomfortable high humidity levels.
-This is why you should consider getting professionals like the staff from Level 9 Heating & Cooling to check the refrigerant charge in your AC.
+This is why you should consider getting professionals like the staff from Level 9 Heating, Cooling, and Plumbing to check the refrigerant charge in your AC.

 You might be wondering why the refrigerant charge is important.
 When the refrigerant charge is low, the evaporator coil is directly affected.
 This makes it unable to condense water vapor properly and effectively.
 As a result, your AC unit will be unable to keep up with the task of extracting the humid air from your house, thus causing the humidity levels in your house to increase significantly.

 4. Malfunctioning Evaporator Coils

 Evaporator coils are very important components of an AC unit because they help regulate the humidity levels in your house.
 Evaporator coils usually have a lower temperature than the rest of the parts in an AC unit.
 This ensures they can efficiently condense the humidity in the air to make it liquid so that it is disposed of through the condensate pan.
 The liquid air exits the AC system through the condensate drain.
 When humidity levels in your house remain high, this may be a sign that the evaporator coils in your AC system are not fully functional.

 One of the major signs of a malfunctioning evaporator coil is when its temperature does not get lower than the temperature around your house.
 This makes it impossible for an evaporator coil to regulate the humidity level of the air circulating in your home.
 In addition, your evaporator coils might be exposed to extremely low temperatures, which might have led to the development of frost on the evaporator coils.
 This may result in less humidity control.